param108/datatable/Readme.md

 Type `w` to save as.

+## Add a column

+From the Data Window (topmost window on UI) type `a`.
+Focus will change to the bottom window.
+Edit the name of the column and press enter.
+New Column should be available in the Data UI.
+Don't forget to save as usual to persist!

-press `ctrl-h` at any time  to show the above help.
+press `ctrl-h` at any time  to show help.

 press `ctrl-c` to exit